rachida-saroui/image-processing-cpp/README.md

 # Image Processing in C++

 This repository contains a series of image processing exercises implemented in C++.
 These exercises cover fundamental techniques and operations in image processing, such as color space transformations, histogram modifications, frequency domain filtering, convolution, morphological operations, and shape analysis.
-This project serves as a comprehensive exploration of various image processing tasks, ideal for both learning and practical applications.

 ## Project Structure